thiswillbeyourgithub/SimpleAICcommits/README.md

 - Ability to add extra context to AI prompt
 - Displays AI's reasoning process
 - Failsafe: automatically crash if has more than 100_000 characters
-- Multiple backend: call either using openai (faster) or using [llm](https://github.com/simonw/llm/) (more extensible and supports many providers)
+- Multiple backend: call either using openai or using [llm](https://github.com/simonw/llm/) (more extensible and supports many providers)

 ## How to
 1. `git clone https://github.com/thiswillbeyourgithub/SimpleAICcommits`.
-2. make sure you have either `openai` installed and keys setup (you can also use [llm](https://github.com/simonw/llm) by uncommenting one line).
+2. make sure you have either `openai` or `llm` installed and keys setup
 3. `./saic.sh --help`